Kuala Lumpur - Perth - Kuala Lumpur on Malindo Air B737-800

 USB port for charging phones etc

 Food, entertainment and 30kg baggage are included in the cost.

 Check-in at both KLIA and Perth was smooth

 No laptop charging facilities

-Please Note that all Malindo Air Flights will fly into and out of KLIA (main terminal) from 15th March 2016.
+Please Note that all Malindo Air Flights fly into and out of KLIA (main terminal) from 15th March 2016.

 Malindo Air plans to service this route using their Boeing 737-900ER aircraft.
 However, the inaugural flight on 19th November 2015 used one of their B737-800 planes, which is the subject of this review.
 The two aircraft are essentially the same, with the B737-800 carrying 162 passengers and the B737-900ER having seating for 180 passengers.